ddeutils/jett/README.md

-# DeTool (Just a Tool for Template Engines)
+# DeTool

-**DeTool** just a Tool for Template Engines that easy to use for Data Engineer.
+**Just a Tool for Template Engines** that easy to use and develop for Data Engineer.
-This project provide the ETL template for implemented DataFrame engine like `PySpark`, `Duckdb`, `Polars`, etc.
+This project support the ETL template for multiple DataFrame engine like `PySpark`, `Duckdb`, `Polars`, etc.

 **Supported Features**:

+- Dynamic supported Engines
 - JSON Schema Validation on any IDE.

 ## 📦 Installation